thevirtuoso1973/COMP0016-Team26-Project-Site/content/appendices/_index.md

 data is collected for a visualization, and data is stored temporarily to pass onto another mobile client.

+## Software License

+All of the *build dependencies* for our mobile client are licensed under (either) MIT, Apache or BSD (permissive licenses).
+NudgeMe itself is licensed under AGPL-3.0, which includes the Go backend and the Flutter mobile app.

+## Data Protection/GDPR

-## Data for Wellbeing Visualization
+### Data for Wellbeing Visualization

 NudgeMe passively collects wellbeing data & steps, after the user has consented.
 They can revoke their consent at any time in the Settings page.